evanlawgray/mars-colony/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Bugs

-* I have added posts from the 'Mars Commander' blog to the Journal view of the app, but I haven't been able to figure out how to parse out the \<p> tags that are included in the text due to wordpress' built in formatting.
-I will bring this issue up with one of the instructors during portfolio week.

 ## Learning Outcomes